citp/privacy-policy-historical/n/no/nol/nolo.com.md

-> *The following text is extracted and transformed from the nolo.com privacy policy that was archived on 2011-06-17.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110617004950id_/http%3A//www.nolo.com/security-privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the nolo.com privacy policy that was archived on 2012-06-14.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120614082740id_/http%3A//www.nolo.com/security-privacy.html) for the most accurate reproduction.*

-# Security and Privacy - Nolo
+# Security & Privacy | Nolo.com

-##### _Last Updated on 12/17/2009_

 ### Security and data-tracking concerns